Aditya04567/Image-voice-text-chatbot/README.md

 ---

-## Notes

-- Ensure a stable internet connection as the chatbot relies on external API calls.
-- Use the latest version of Python and required packages for optimal performance.

----

-## Contributing

-Contributions are welcome!
-To suggest improvements or new features:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make changes and commit them.
-4. Submit a pull request for review.

-Include tests for any new functionality.

----

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `[LICENSE](https://opensource.org/license/MIT)` file for more details.

 ---
 ```